nguyenkhois/command-handling/README.md

 }
 ```

 2. An object array is returned when you call method `.showOptions()`.
-You may want to have the option list for your help function.
+You may want to have an option list for your help function.

 ```
 [   // All options
     {   // Option 1
-        flag: '',     // main flag
+        flag: '',     // It's mean the main flag
         alias: '',
         description: '',
         subFlags: [
             {
-                flag: '', // sub flag 1
+                flag: '', // Sub flag 1
                 description: ''
             },
             {
-                flag: '', // sub flag n
+                flag: '', // Sub flag n
                 description: ''
             }
         ]